simonmichael/hledger_site/src/common-workflows.md

 </div>

 There are lots of ways to use hledger; here is an overview.
-Of course you can mix and match these if you'd like.
+Of course you can mix and match these.

+In all of these workflows, remember to back up your files periodically to safeguard your financial data.

-## GUI
+## Web UI

+Probably the easiest hledger workflow, if it works:

 Download and run `hledger-web`, eg by double-clicking on it.
 It should open in your web browser.